Mohan Raja: 2010–2015: Mixed success

 After five consecutive successful films, Raja chose to remake the Telugu comedy film, Kick (2009) into Tamil as Thillalangadi (2010), with Ravi in the lead role.
-The remake rights were purchased for "astronomical sum", a month after the Telugu film's release by Raja's father, Mohan, who was set to produce the film.
+The remake rights were purchased for "astronomical sum", a month after the Telugu film's release by Raja's father Mohan, who was set to produce the film.
 The film began production in mid-2009 and was shot extensively across Malaysia, with Tamannaah and Shaam signed on to play supporting roles.
-The film opening to mixed and negative reviews, unlike the original version, whilst Sify.com rated the film as "below average" film and added that it was "boring".
+The film opened to mixed-to-negative reviews, unlike the original version, whilst Sify.com rated the film as "below average" film and added that it was "boring".
 Pavithra Srinivasan from Rediff.com cited the film as a "ridiculous pot-boiler" and criticised Ravi's performance as "lacking punch" and also drew criticism to the "wafer-thin story line", giving the film a mere 1.5 out of 5.
 Behindwoods.com cited "Raja's narration is interesting but is way too long", adding that "the ‘family’ feel which is generally present in Raja's films is missing in Thillalangadi".
-The film became Raja's first venture to gain predominantly negative reviews, but had an average run at the box office.
+The film became Raja's first venture to gain predominantly negative reviews, but the film had an average run at the box office.